mcmire/personal-content--writings/source/blog/2016/04/katawa-shoujo-review.md

 **Final score: 7/10**

+### Addendum

+There's a certain amateurish quality to Katawa Shoujo, but don't get me wrong: I have a lot of respect for the team who developed the game.
+It took five years to make it, none of the people earned any money for it, and what's more, none of the people had made a visual novel before.
+Different writers and artists were in charge of each character's storyline and visuals, and they all had to collaborate in order to make something that meshes well.
+This is amazing to me, and I think it's clear that they succeeded.

+If you're interested in the process behind the game, then make sure to read the [blog].

 [^fn1]: I [later learned][backgrounds] that the artists did consider this, but realized that they would have to draw over a hundred backgrounds, and that just wasn't feasible.
 A lot of work did go into selecting backgrounds and modifying them to suit the game.
 So I can't fault the art team too much.

 [itch]: http://itch.io